Sound Scouts for Children

 Parents should review the report sent to them via email.

 If testing indicates a middle ear problem, parents should seek advice from their doctor.
-Some conditions, such as ear infections, can be treated by a GP.
-If test results indicate an inner ear problem parents may wish to see Hearing Australia or an audiologist for expert help and advice.
+Some conditions, such as ear infections, can be treated by a doctor.
+If test results indicate an inner ear problem parents may wish to see an audiologist for expert help and advice.
 If indication of “difficulty hearing in noise” is received parents should seek further advice from an audiologist or doctor.
-Hearing Australia or a speech pathologist can also provide further diagnostic advice.
+A speech pathologist can also provide further diagnostic advice.

 If you would like to test more than one child, it is recommended that the second child does not watch the testing process.
 Familiarity with the game may alter the results.